Black And White

 Black's non-reflective, absorbing all light,

-it is not a color; it is a shade.
+it is not a color: it is a shade.

 And it is perceived by our sense of sight,

-as gradients of a varying grade.
+as grey gradients of varying grade.

-You can't describe color to one born blind;
+You can't describe color to one born blind:

-without knowing light; that notion seems quaint.
+to those without sight, that notion seems quaint.

-It's true; colors don't include black or white;
+It's true; colors don't include black or white:

 mixed-up wavelengths cause visual mayhem.

-Black and white are scrambled spectrums of light;
+Black and white are scrambled spectrums of light:

 at least, that is how physics describes them.